 Healthsharing Reviews is not affiliated in any way with OneShare Health and Healthsharing Reviews does not endorse any products or services offered by OneShare Health nor is Healthsharing Reviews sponsored in any way by OneShare Health.

 This program is best suited for healthy people who want to have primary or secondary coverage for catastrophic emergencies and illnesses.

 In addition to coverage in the chart above, memberships with Catastrophic coverage have access to discount programs for diabetic care and supplies, lab work, and hearing services and equipment

 There are 3 levels of OneShare Classic membership: Basic, Enhanced, and Crown.
-This program will take care of most medical needs including hospital stays.
+This program helps with most medical needs, including hospital stays.

 The Classic membership offers discount programs for dental, vision, and health screenings in addition to diabetic, lab and hearing discounts available with the Catastrophic plan.

 The price members pay per month depends on several factors.
 The number of family members and member’s age is two of them.
 Another relevant detail is the individual sharing amount that the member chooses to contribute per year.
 ISA tiers are $5,000, $7,500, and $10,000 per year.
 OneShare offers members the flexibility to choose an individual membership, a Member +1 membership, or a family membership within each plan, so you’ll only pay for the coverage you need.
 Consider the following examples within the OneShare Classic program:

 Families of 6 or more pay an additional $45 per dependent.